Grammar Quiz

 Noun Clause Definition and Function

 What is a noun clause?
-Most people learning English know the types, uses, and forms of a noun.
+Most people learning English know nouns’ types, uses, and forms.
 But they may not know the use of noun clauses.
-A noun clause is a type of subordinate clause that functions as a noun in a sentence.
+It is a type of subordinate clause that functions as a noun in a sentence.
 Noun clauses are not difficult to recognize once they are seen as a unit performing the same function as a noun.
 This article explains the definition and function of noun clauses with examples.

-Noun Clause: We will give the money to whoever won the speech competition.
+• Noun Clause: We will give the money to whoever wins the speech competition.

 We get a noun clause when we add any of these words to the front of an independent clause.
 Keep this formula for a noun clause in mind.